How to Make THC Oil

 How THC Oil Is Made

 So, with all this in mind, making your own THC oil has several advantages.
 The main advantage is that you raise your plant from seed to oil, knowing full well what’s inside your final product.
 You can use your strain of choice and know the exact path this oil took to get to you.
-Because the wild world of weed is so new, many businesses and brands use harmful cultivation practices that may expose users to dangerous chemicals.
+Because the wild world of cannabis is so new, many businesses and brands use harmful cultivation practices that may expose users to dangerous chemicals.
 Though, don’t be fooled—that can still happen in your DIY method.

 Grow Cannabis